RyanEager/ryaneager.github.io/about/index.md

 modified: 2015-08-18
 ---
 ###Hello,
 This is my site, there are many like it, but this one is mine.
-It will be mostly dedicated to various side projects, and blog posts, when I get around to writing them.
+It will mostly be dedicated to various side projects and blog posts.

 ## A quick little about me: